mandelbrot-project/pf_1600_datanote/README.md

 conda activate pf_datanote
 ```

+## Phylogenetic coverage calculation

-3. Here are the instruction to calculate the phylogenetic coverage
+Here are the instruction to calculate the phylogenetic coverage of the PF1600 dataset.
 The resulting data is used to generate Figure 1. and the associated barplots